brostrend/linux.brostrend.com/troubleshooting/connectivity-issues.md

 parent: Troubleshooting
 ---

-# Keeps asking for password
+# Connectivity issues

-If our driver was properly installed and nearby networks get detected, yet you keep getting a prompt to re-enter the wifi password, here are some possible solutions.
+If our driver was properly installed and but you're having a hard time connecting to nearby networks, here are some possible solutions.
 Please try them and notify us of the result.

 ## 1. Extension cable